-IaaS is a common form of IT cloud service that is typically used by small to medium-sized businesses.
+IaaS is a common form of IT cloud service that is generally used by small to medium-sized businesses.
 IaaS allows businesses to use computer servers, operating systems, and storage through virtualization technology.
 The servers and storage systems are hosted by an organization and businesses pay for the computing resources.
 IaaS is economical because businesses only pay for the resources that they use.
 This type of cloud service is excellent for businesses that want to scale their businesses in a manageable and sustainable fashion.

 Benefits Of IaaS

-Typically our clients subscribe to IaaS services so they will not need to invest in a ton of expensive hardware.
+Typically, our clients subscribe to IaaS services so they will not need to invest in a ton of expensive hardware.
 Our clients pay a relatively small fee to access as much processing power and data storage as they need.
 This is a great solution for those organizations that may need to scale up or down depending on business needs.

 Platform As A Service (PaaS)

 PaaS is a third form of IT cloud services in which organizations can use an outsourced server platform to host their own applications.
 The platform offered usually includes a server or server cluster, storage, firewall, and network connectivity.
-The organization typically leverages outsourced and internal resources to build or migrate their applications to the hosted platform provided by the PaaS provider.
+The organization usually leverages outsourced and internal resources to build or migrate their applications to the hosted platform provided by the PaaS provider.